J-Lindvig/Viggo/README.md

       - subject         # Subject
       - preview         # We can only show a preview, and not the entire message
       - sender_image    # The profile picture of the sender
+    relations: True     # Shall we show our relations (children)
+    schedule: True      # Shal we show the schedule for the current week
 ```